 - Recommend a price that is above market.
 These Realtors want to get the listing and appeal to the emotional desires of sellers.
 They know that once they get the listing that they can lower the price when it doesn’t sell.
 This causes home sellers to miss some prime marketing opportunities and usually results in the property selling for less than it should have.

 - Professional photography.
 Beautiful images of your home are essential to properly marketing your house.
-Do NOT let the Realtor take the pictures and don’t try to do it yourself (even if you are amateur photographer).
+Do NOT let the Realtor take the pictures and don’t try to do it yourself (even if you are an amateur photographer).
 Here are just a few Minnesota house photographers who do everything from stills to drone photography: J Fuerst Photography (click here), Michael Speake Photography (click here), and here is an article on the best real estate photographers in Minnesota (click here).

 - Negotiating.
+Avoid Large Brokerage Firms.
 Did you know that is illegal for Realtors to negotiate or advocate for you with other Realtors from the same firm?
 That means that you should probably NEVER hire an agent from a large firm.
 If you are considering working with an agent from a large firm who claims to be a great negotiator, they are forgetting to tell you that in many situations they will be legally prohibited from negotiating on your behalf.
 Here is a link to the licensing statute (click here) and look for this:

 “Dual agency occurs when one broker or salesperson represents both parties to a transaction, or when two salespersons licensed to the same broker each represent a party to the transaction… Dual agents may not advocate for one party to the detriment of the other.”